 Reporting problems

-When it comes to reporting problems, we support three different modes:
+When it comes to reporting problems, we support two different modes:

 • Reporting a problem is used for reporting problems that are recoverable, and the build should continue.